delta-one/linux/Documentation/RCU/checklist.rst

 	can serve as rcu_read_lock_sched(), but is less readable and prevents lockdep from detecting locking issues.

-	Please note that you *cannot* rely on code known to be built only in non-preemptible kernels.
+	Please not that you *cannot* rely on code known to be built only in non-preemptible kernels.
 Such code can and will break, especially in kernels built with CONFIG_PREEMPT_COUNT=y.